Lucrehulk/rust-cf-turnstile-bypass/README.md

 2. **Set your proxies.**  Set your linesplit list of proxies to `localStorage.proxies`.
 The proxy extension will connect to a proxy from this list according to the recieved solver idx.
 Note the proxies list should include the protocol extension protocol://

 3. **Set your user-agents.**  Set your linesplit list of user-agents to `localStorage.user_agents`.
 The proxy extension will ensure requests per solve are spoofed to a user-agent based on the recieved solver idx.
-You do not need these, if you don't have enough the system will just keep the user-agent you already have, but for maximum anonymity purposes this is good.
+You do not need these, if you don't have enough the system will just keep the user-agent you already have, but for maximum anonymity purposes this is good. **NOTE: currently UAs are detected.
+Do not use this.
+User-agents are flagged even after modifying navigator properties and other basic fingerprinting metrics.
+Even the best user-agent switching extensions fail now.
+It appears as of 2026 CLoudflare has started matching TLS fingerprinting to UAs, making it difficult to work with.
+So do not set your user-agent list.
+This is just here in case a solution to this is presented, and also because this is a PoC and ideally a fully functional spoof would already exist.**

 4. **Apply as browser overrides.** Replace the target webpage's main HTML file with `index.html`.